 - own an Android mobile device (smartphone or tablet), and

 - have someone who helps you in your day-to-day life (nice to have, but not required)

 You would be required to take part in an experiment that lasts 8 weeks.
 We will meet you every fortnight for a short interview.
 Every meeting will take about 60 minutes.

-Dr Carole Chang (Researcher), Computer Science Department, University of Waikato. email: firstname.lastname@example.org
+Please contact Dr Annika Hinze, Computer Science Department, School of Psychology, University of Waikato.
+Email firstname.lastname@example.org

 This study is supervised by Dr Annika Hinze, Dr. Judy Bowen and Dr. Steve Jones, Computer Science Department and Dr Nicola Starkey, School of Psychology, University of Waikato.